NVIDIA-Merlin/HugeCTR/docs/hugectr_user_guide.md

   }
 }
 ```

-### Data
+### Layers
+Many different kinds of layers are supported in clause `layer`, which includes data layer; dense model like: Fully Connected / ReLU / ELU / Dropout / Split / Reshape / Concat / BN / Multiply / FmOrder2 / MultCross / add , and sparse model LocalizedSlotSparseEmbeddingHash / DistributedSlotSparseEmbeddingHash. `Embedding` should always be the first layer after data layer.

+Data:
 Data set properties include file name of training and testing (evaluation) set, maximum elements (key) in a sample, and label dimensions (see fig. 5).
-* For multi-node training, each of the nodes has a file list for training and an identical file list for evaluation.
-This mechanism can maximize the throughput of data reading.
-For example, if you have two nodes, you can configure like “source”: [“file_list1.txt”, “file_list2.txt”].
+* From v2.1, data will be one of the layer in layers list.
+So that the name of dense input and sparse input can be reference in the following layers.
+* All the nodes will share the same file list in training.
 * "slot_num” is the number of slots used in this training set.
 All the weight vectors get out of a slot will be reduced into one vector after embedding lookup (see Fig.3).

-### Layers
-Many different kinds of layers are supported in clause `layer`, which includes dense model like: Concat /  Fully Connected / Relu / BatchNorm / elu, and sparse model SparseEmbeddingHash. `Embedding` should always be the first layer where `concat` should be the second.

 Embedding:
 * `vocabulary_size`: the maximum possible size of embedding.